EarthNets: Empowering AI in Earth Observation: Remote Sensing Dataset Review

+Large Language Models (LLMs) and Vision-Language Models (VLMs) have attracted significant attention in research on Natural Language Processing (NLP) and CV.
+These models leverage large-scale Transformer networks to enhance natural language understanding, multi-modal learning, and reasoning ability, achieving significant performance improvements across various tasks.
+Compared with the reviewed image classification, object detection, semantic segmentation, and change detection tasks, research on VLMs still signifies an emerging and innovative area in the RS domain.
+Various vision-language datasets have been constructed to accelerate research on VLMs, as presented in Table \ref{RSFoundation}.

+Among these datasets, image captioning \cite{lu2017exploring,RSICC,zhao2024luojiahog} and Visual Question Answering (VQA) \cite{lobry2020rsvqa,yuan2022change} combine natural language and image data to enable a more natural interaction between end-users and artificial intelligence systems.
+Datasets for RS Visual Grounding (VG)~\cite{zhan2023rsvg} are constructed to enable specific object detection guided by natural language.
+In the era of VLMs, large-scale vision-language datasets including RS5M~\cite{zhang2023rs5m}, Skyscript~\cite{wang2024skyscript} and ChatEarthNet~\cite{yuan2024chatearthnet} are built for aligning natural language with RS imagery and fine-tuning VLMs.

-Apart from the RS image classification, object detection, semantic segmentation and change detection tasks, we also list 80 datasets constructed for other tasks.
-For example, image captioning datasets \cite{lu2017exploring,RSICC} and visual question answering datasets \cite{lobry2020rsvqa,yuan2022change} are combine RS data with natural languages.
-Multi-view stereo datasets \cite{SatStereo,liu2020novel,kolle2021hessigheim} for 3D reconstruction.
-There are also some sporadic tasks like geo-localization \cite{workman2015wide,zheng2020university}, weather forecasting \cite{kashinath2021climatenet,grnquist2020deep}, oil parameter estimation \cite{Hyperview_Challenge} and wind speed estimation \cite{Turbines,Tropical} datasets.
+Apart from these reviewed RS tasks, we list some datasets constructed for other tasks in the supplementary materials.
+Multi-view stereo datasets \cite{SatStereo,liu2020novel,kolle2021hessigheim} are used for 3D reconstruction.
+There are also datasets used for more sporadic tasks like geo-localization \cite{workman2015wide,zheng2020university}, weather forecasting \cite{kashinath2021climatenet,grnquist2020deep}, soil parameter estimation \cite{Hyperview_Challenge}, and wind speed estimation \cite{Turbines,Tropical}.